"Wandatrak Pendants" are available from the Wandersearch Rotorua Charitable Trust:

 Care of the Pendant: The Wandatrak Pendant is waterproof so we do not advise removing it when a recipient showers.
 However, care needs to be taken with the pendant around salt water as this affects the signal strength (salt particles slowly penetrate the unit, make the signal defective and this will render the device useless).
 It is essential the battery is changed every 6 months.
 The NZ Police and/or LandSAR volunteers will contact the carer or care facility when a replacement is due and will organise the change.
 Client details and the identifying photograph will also be updated at this time.

-It is important that Dementia Lakes is notified of:
+It is important that the team at the Wandersearch Rotorua Charitable Trust is notified of:

 - any changes in the contact details of the person wearing the pendant in between battery changes;